mibrahim2001/Java-Code/ReadMe.md

 **A quick tip:**

-You can download any directory(folder) in .zip format by copying the link of that directory and pasting it on [DownGit](https://minhaskamal.github.io/DownGit/#/home)(Open the link in new tab)
+You can download any directory(folder) in .zip format by copying the link of that directory and pasting it on [DownGit](https://minhaskamal.github.io/DownGit/#/home).

 ***I am providing the questions with respect to folder name(that contains there solution) below and respective folders also contains the question in them.***